-Zambia gained independence from the United Kingdom in 1964 and its flag tells its story.
+Zambia gained independence from the United Kingdom in 1964 and its flag tells its story:

-The green stands for its natural resources and vegetation.
+green - natural resources and vegetation.

-The red symbolizes its struggle for freedom.
+red - struggle for freedom.

-The black represents the people of Zambia.
+black - people of Zambia.

-The orange is the symbol of the country’s mineral wealth.
+orange - the country’s mineral wealth.

 The eagle soaring above the three vertical bands represents the ability of the people to rise above the nation’s problems.